travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ![Auto cancellation setting](/images/autocancellation.png "Auto cancellation setting")

 For example, in the following screenshot, we pushed commit `ca31c2b` to the branch `MdA-fix-notice` while builds #226 and #227 were queued.
-With the auto cancellation feature on, the builds #226 and #227 were automatically cancelled:
+With the auto cancellation feature on, the builds #226 and #227 were automatically canceled:

 ![Auto cancellation example](/images/autocancellation-example.png "Auto cancellation example")